Get 80% off your plan for your first 3 months*

 7. Promote work-life balance

-• Support physical and mental health: Provide wellness programs like health screenings, gym discounts, or on-site services
+• Support physical and mental health: provide wellness programs like health screenings, gym discounts, or counselling services

 8. Regularly review and update the retention strategy